Azure/azure-functions-sql-extension/README.md

 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
 Your upserted values should launch in the browser.
 - Congratulations!
 You have successfully created your first SQL output binding!
 Checkout [Output Binding](#Output-Binding) for more information on how to use it and explore on your own!

+### Trigger Binding Tutorial

+This tutorial requires that the Azure SQL database is setup as shown in [Create Azure SQL Database](#Create-Azure-SQL-Database), and that you have the 'Employee.cs' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).

+- Create a new file
+- Add the following namespaces

+    ```csharp
+    using Microsoft.Azure.WebJobs;
+    using Microsoft.Extensions.Logging;
+    using System.Collections.Generic;
+    using Microsoft.Azure.WebJobs.Extensions.Sql;
+    ```

+- Below, add the SQL trigger

+    ```csharp
+    namespace Company.Function
+    {
+        public static class EmployeeTrigger
+        {
+            [FunctionName("EmployeeTrigger")]
+            public static void Run(
+                [SqlTrigger("[dbo].[Employees]", ConnectionStringSetting = "SqlConnectionString")]
+                IEnumerable<SqlChangeTrackingEntry<Employee>> changes,
+                ILogger logger)
+            {
+                foreach (var change in changes)
+                {
+                    Employee employee = change.Data;
+                    logger.LogInformation($"Change occurred to Employee table row: {change.ChangeType}");
+                    logger.LogInformation($"EmployeeID: {employee.EmployeeId}, FirstName: {employee.FirstName}, LastName: {employee.LastName}, Company: {employee.Company}, Team: {employee.Team}");
+                }
+            }
+        }
+    }
+    ```

+- (*Skip this step if you have not completed the output binding tutorial*) Open your output binding file and modify some of the values (e.g. Change Team from 'Functions' to 'Azure SQL').
+This will update the row when the code is run.
+- Hit 'F5' to run your code.
+Click the link for the http trigger to the output binding.
+You should see the log in VS Code update and tell you which row changed and what the data in the row is now.
+- Update, insert, or delete additional rows in your SQL table using the SQL query editor while the function app is running and observe the log updates.
+- Congratulations!
+You have successfully created your first SQL trigger!
+Checkout [Trigger Samples](#Trigger-Samples) for more information on how to use the trigger and explore on your own!

 ## More Samples